cmu-psych-fms/wildfire/README.md

 water waypoint at the airplane's current position, this parameter should be `[1]`.

+#### TCP interface

+For models or non-browser clients it may be easier to use the TCP interface.
+By default this service listens on port 3001.

+Each message sent to and from the client and server has two parts: an event and the data associated with that event.
+The event is always a string and the data can be any JSON data.
+The end of a message is marked with a \n newline character.

+Because the \n character is used as part of the protocol, your JSON data cannot contain the \n character in any of its strings.
+Luckily, with the current wildfire protocol there is no need to send newlines in JSON strings.

+A message is an array of size 2.
+The first element is the event name, a string, and the second element is the data.
+For example, a "roster" event from the server would look like this:

+    ["roster",{"clients":[{"id":"74530d00-eab9-11e9-9a3b-d566634f87ac","mode":"player","ready":false},{"id":"76bedce0-eab9-11e9-9a3b-d566634f87ac","mode":"player","ready":false}]}]\n

+To send the "mode" event the client would send this string over the TCP socket:

+    ["mode","observer"]\n

+Note the \n at the end of the message.
+This is necessary to tell where the message ends and the next message in the stream starts.

 #### Example

 The following is an example of the messages and JSON strings passed